mfrankz/microbiome/README.md

 # 1. Alpha Diversity
 ### Alpha diversity is a gross measurement of species abundance/richness within a sample.
 There are several indices you can use to quantify alpha diversity.
 Here, we will use the Shannon and Simpson metrics.
-Note: click [here](https://github.com/mfrankz/microbiome/blob/main/phyloseq_alpha.R) if you would prefer to view the following alpha diversity syntax in an R script file.
+*Click [here](https://github.com/mfrankz/microbiome/blob/main/phyloseq_alpha.R) if you would prefer to view the following alpha diversity syntax in an R script file.*

 1. Create a basic alpha diversity plot.
 This is the type of plot you will find in phyloseq tutorials.